timescale/docs/_partials/_migrate_prerequisites.md

+Best practice is to run the migration commands from a machine with a low-latency, high-throughput link to the source database and the target Timescale Cloud service.
+If you are using an AWS EC2 Ubuntu instance, ensure it is in the same region as your target service.

 Before you migrate your data:

 - [Create a target Timecale Cloud service][created-a-database-service-in-timescale].

-  Each Timescale Cloud service [has a single database] that supports the [following extensions][all available extensions].
+  Each Timescale Cloud service [has a single database] that supports the [most popular extensions][all available extensions].
 Timescale Cloud services do not support [tablespaces], and [there is no superuser associated with a Timescale service][no-superuser-for-timescale-instance].

 - Register the machine you are using to migrate your data in [pg_hba.conf][pg_hbaconf] on the source database.